How to reset Live

 - Live's preferences will be deleted; audio and MIDI hardware needs to be setup again, plug-in support needs to be re-enabled, custom preferences need to be set again

-Tip: If you don't wish to permanently delete these files you can temporarily copy the Template.als and Preferences.cfg files to another location on your computer.
+Note: If you don't want to permanently delete these files you can temporarily copy the Template.als and Preferences.cfg files to another location on your computer (eg. Desktop).
 If the reset has not solved the issue, then you can place them back into their former locations.